 10. You Will Probably Really Like it Here

 No actually, you will LOVE it here!
-You will see the most amazing sunsets, trek thought lush green rainforests, swim in the most crystal clear waters, and sunbathe on the most beautiful beaches.
+You will see the most amazing sunsets, trek through lush green rainforests, swim in the most crystal clear waters and sunbathe on the most beautiful beaches.
 You’ll meet great people, hear great stories, and go on amazing adventures.
-You might even jump out of an airplane, learn how to dive, learn how to surf, or fall in love with sailing.
-You’ll see all the amazing things Australia has to offer and be devastated when you have to say good bye and board your plane back home.
+You might even jump out of an airplane, learn how to dive, learn how to surf or fall in love with sailing.
+You’ll see all the amazing things Australia has to offer and be devastated when you have to say goodbye and board your plane back home.
 So why not scrap your idea of a holiday in Australia and consider a temporary move here?
 It’s a lot easier than you think!

 Planning a trip to Australia?